mlux86/acdc/README.md

 ### Optional dependencies

 [Kraken](https://github.com/DerrickWood/kraken) >= 0.10.5-beta can be used to improve results by using a database.
-If Kraken cannot be found in the $PATH environment variable, it is disabled automatically.

 ## Installation